-The purpose of a cell phone policy is to protect education time and the well being of both students and teachers.
-The education of students is of the highest priority.
-Our goal is to improve teaching and learning through the delivery of rigorous curriculum and best instructional practices in a safe and effective learning environment.
-Offenses will warrant the following consequences prior to return of the phone and notification to parents to visit the school and claim the cell phone.
+The purpose of the cell phone policy is to protect instructional time and support the well-being of both students and staff.
+The education of our students is our highest priority.
+Our goal is to ensure a safe and effective learning environment by minimizing distractions and improving focus on rigorous curriculum and instructional best practices.